- Take a tour of the Belize Zoo after dark

 |Day 7||Depart from Belize|

-Day 1: Arrival in Belize and visit the Belize Zoo
+Day 1: Arrive in Belize, Visit Belize Zoo

 You'll arrive at the Belize International Airport, where a travel representative will meet you and welcome you to the country.
 You'll then be transported to the Tropical Education Centre, which is adjacent to the Belize Zoo.
 Your accommodations consist of forest cabanas situated in the midst of a tropical pine forest—there is a network of interpretative trails and wildlife viewing platforms at your doorstep.
 The Tropical Education Centre allows you to explore the diverse ecology of Belize and is the ideal starting point for the adventure that awaits you.